-This course is designed for students who need practice in reading at the college level and in critical thinking skills in order to succeed in transfer level courses.
+This course is designed for students who need practice in reading at the pre-college and college level and in critical thinking skills in order to succeed in transfer level courses.
 It is also a refresher course for adult learners.
-In this course, students develop reading strategies for textbooks and interact with essays, poetry, and a work of fiction or non-fiction to increase reading comprehension as well as appreciation.
+In this course, students develop reading strategies for textbooks and engage with essays, poetry, and feature length books to increase reading comprehension as well as appreciation.
 They also build writing, vocabulary, discussion and study skills to interpret and express information and to reflect on the meaning of class readings.
 Some research is required.
-The course has an attached class lab of one hour each week.
+The course has an attached class lab.
 To pass the course, the student must complete both coursework and lab work during the same semester.
 The course issues Pass/No Pass, or a letter grade.
-The course is repeatable up to two times.